algosup/2024-2025-project-4-web-fpga-team-1/functionalSpecifications/functionalSpecifications.md

 # I. Overview

-Our client, Florant MANNI has asked us to develop a web interface for an FPGA Simulator[^1].
-This web interface will be used to teach people how the signals propagate inside an FPGA[^2].
-For simplicity, we will use the schematic of an FPGA board and animate it to show the movement of data and clock within the board.
+Our client, Florant MANNI has solicited us to develop a web interface for an FPGA Simulator[^1].
+This web interface will be used to teach people how the signals spread inside an FPGA[^2].
+For simplicity, we will represente the board with differents views (define in the document) to understand the FPGA system through animations.
+Those animations mainly symbolize signals transfers.

 ## A. Purpose of the document

-The purpose of this Functional Specification is to outline the requirements and design considerations for developing a web interface for an FPGA Simulator[^1].
-This interface aims to provide an educational tool that visually demonstrates how signals propagate within an FPGA, enhancing users' understanding of FPGA behavior.
+The purpose of this document is to outline the requirements and design considerations for developing a web interface for an FPGA Simulator[^1].
+This interface aims to provide an educational tool that visually demonstrates how signals spread within an FPGA system, enhancing users' understanding of FPGA behavior.

 The document will detail the functionalities needed to merge a 2D floorplan representation of an FPGA with the dynamic propagation of signals over time.
-This includes integrating the layout resulting from synthesis and place-and-route (P&R) processes with timing simulation data.
-The goal is to create an interactive and intuitive platform that allows users to observe and analyze signal propagation using a testbench[^3] and timing netlist[^4], both written in Verilog.
+This includes integrating the layout resulting from synthesis[^3] and place-and-route (P&R)[^4] processes with timing simulation data.
+The goal is to create an interactive and intuitive platform that allows users to observe and analyze signal propagation using a testbench[^5] and timing netlist[^6], both written in Verilog[^7].

 By defining the scope, features, and user interactions, this specification will serve as a comprehensive guide for the development team to ensure the final product meets the educational objectives and technical requirements.

 ## B. Project Scope

-The project scope for developing the web interface[^5] for the FPGA Simulator includes the following key components and functionalities:
+The project scope for developing the web interface[^8] for the FPGA Simulator includes the following key components and functionalities:

 1. 2D floorplan Visualization:

-   * Develop a graphical representation of the **FPGA layout**, displaying the arrangement of basic elements (BELs) and their interconnections.
+   * Develop a graphical representation of the **FPGA layout**, displaying the arrangement of basic elements (BELs)[^9] and their interconnections.
    * Ensure the layout accurately **reflects** the post-synthesis and place-and-route (P&R) design.

 <br>

 2. Signal Propagation Simulation:

-   * Integrate a timing simulator to **visualize** the propagation of clock signals within the FPGA with an animation.
+   * Integrate a timing simulator to **visualize** the propagation of clock signals within the FPGA through an animation.
    * Use a testbench and timing netlist, both written in Verilog, to drive the simulation and **demonstrate signal** behavior over time.

 <br>

 3. Double Interface:

-   * A web interface used by students to interact with the webpage to **explore** and **understand** the system.
+   * A web interface used by students to interact with the web app[^10] to **explore** and **understand** the system.
-   * A backend interface used by teachers to provide scripts to the program to train students with the web interface.
+   * A backend interface[^11] used by teachers to provide scripts to the program to train students with the web interface.

 <br>

 4. Interactive User Interface:

-   * Create an **intuitive** web interface that allows users to interact with the FPGA layout and observe signal propagation.
+   * Create an **intuitive** web interface that allows users to interact with the with the view and observe signal propagation. //
    * Include controls for **starting**, **pausing**, and **resetting** the simulation, as well as options to inspect signal states at specific points in time.

 <br>